kkohbrok/mimi-portability/draft-kohbrok-mimi-portability.md

 As a default policy, a Target Delivery Service SHOULD allow any client to migrate an MLS group to it when the client is also allowed to create new groups on the Target Delivery Service.

+TODO: Maybe restrict the default policies s.t. only clients from the target DS can request migration to that DS?